dreamcat4/docker-images/irc/README.md

 Oh and did I forget to mention?

 You also get [your very own irc bot](https://github.com/dreamcat4/docker-images/tree/master/irc#limnoria-aka-supybot).
-And [private IRC server too](https://github.com/dreamcat4/docker-images/tree/master/irc#private--localhost-services).
-Which, FWIW makes for handy little sandbox where one can play with one's said personal IRC bot before ever taking it online.
+Not impressed?
+How about [your own private IRC server too](https://github.com/dreamcat4/docker-images/tree/master/irc#private--localhost-services).
+Which BTW makes for handy little sandbox where can play with said IRC bot before taking it public.

 Of course not everybody likes bots.
 Or the hassles associated with having their very own IRC services.
 So I've also included [an extensive 3rd party IM chat protocols support for bitlbee](https://github.com/dreamcat4/docker-images/tree/master/irc#bitlbee-chat-protocols).
 Thanks to [bitlbee](https://wiki.bitlbee.org/) and [libpurple](https://developer.pidgin.im/wiki/ThirdPartyPlugins#AdditionalProtocols) for providing those ones.